AlloyTools/org.alloytools.alloy/README.md

 ### Continuous Integration

 The workspace is setup to build after every commit using Travis.
+It releases snapshots to `https://oss.sonatype.org/content/repositories/snapshots/org/alloytools/` for every CI build on Travis.

 ### Building the DMG file for OSX systems

 Currently only the executable jar in org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar is build.
-Next step is to use the [javapackager] to make executables for Windows, Mac, and different versions of Linux.
+In the `org.alloytools.alloy.dist` project, run `../gradlew macos`.
+This will leave the PKG file in `target/bundle`.

 ## CONTRIBUTIONS